Coming Soon 👀 At the beginning of April, you’ll be

 A nice arc would be Mr. Beringer coming around and approving publication.
 And then maybe being recognized in some public way by the school body.

-King”s Cook Premium Member 11 months ago
+King”s Cook Premium Member about 1 year ago

 Sad but true.